Teach English in Italy

-MILAN: Director of language teaching, to start September 2013.
+MILAN: Full-time primary school teacher to start September 2015.
 Contact...

 English for Italian Students How to teach ESL to beginning students: everything you need to do your job!

-Revolt of the Children a novel about winning, with glossary, for your advanced students.
+Revolt of the Children (Foreword by Dane Dormio) a novel about winning, with glossary, for your advanced students.

 Free Book: Images of Italy by 100 Photographers from around the world.

 Images of Italy is FREE if you order Teach English in Italy now.

 New video: English for Kids download or DVD.
 Coming soon!

 BERGAMO: Full-time Primary School Teacher to Start August 2015.
 Contact...

 PADUA: Full-time pre-school and primary school teachers needed to start September 2015.
 Contact...